Frank Ruddle

 Francis Hugh Ruddle (1929–2013) was an American cell and developmental biologist who was the Sterling Professor at Yale University.
 Ruddle was an early visionary of the Human Genome Project and created the first genetically modified mouse.
 He was a pioneer in both human and mouse genetics.

 Early life and education

 Ruddle's parents, Thomas H. Ruddle and Mary Henley Rhodda Ruddle, immigrated from the United Kingdom to West New York, New Jersey, where Frank was born on August 19, 1929.
 He grew up in Mariemont, Ohio, where Ruddle spent a lot of his childhood near the Ohio River.
 Leaving high school early, Frank became a member of the United States Air Force in 1946 and fought for the country up until the year 1949.
 With the help of the GI Bill, Frank was able to continue his education at Wayne State University, where he earned both his bachelor's degree and master's degree just two years apart.
-During the year of 1960, he received his Ph.D. in zoology at the University of California at Berkeley.
+During the year of 1960, he received his Ph.D. in zoology at the University of California at Berkeley; his dissertation advisor was Morgan Harris.